 Such a rewrite is always possible, and there are many possibilities.
 The default result of such a rewriting is that the gauge theory also confines the partons at low energies.
-By a confining state, I mean one in which the energy cost to separate partons is much larger than other scales in the problem, namely, the gap, or the inverse lattice spacing, or energies associated with chemistry (gasp).
-This means there is no fractionalization, and no topological order and usually leads us back to the microscopic description in terms of the microscopic degrees of freedom.
-(It doesn't mean the parton description is useless however; see \S 3).
+By a confining state, I mean one in which the energy cost to separate colorful partons is much larger than other scales in the problem, namely, the gap, or the inverse lattice spacing, or energies associated with chemistry (gasp).
+A picture of a confined state might be something like this:

+In this picture, each of the sites has one of each color of parton localized to it - this is just an electron.
+This means there is no fractionalization and no topological order and usually leads us back to the microscopic description in terms of the microscopic degrees of freedom.
+(It doesn't mean the parton description is useless however; see $\S$ 3).

 Pure 2+1d gauge theory (without a CS term) likes to do this.
 Recall that the Maxwell or Yang-Mills kinetic term is an irrelevant operator according to naive dimensional analysis, if we treat the gauge field as a connection (i.e. something we can add to a spatial derivative).
-This is true even of (compact) U(1) gauge theory: In terms of the dual photon σ , defined by $\partial{\mu}\sigma \equiv \frac{1}{2\pi}\epsilon{\mu\nu\rho}\partial{\nu}a{\rho}$, the gas of monopole instantons produces an effective potential of the form
+This is true even of (compact) U(1) gauge theory: In terms of the dual photon $\sigma$ , defined by $\partial{\mu}\sigma \equiv \frac{1}{2\pi}\epsilon{\mu\nu\rho}\partial{\nu}a{\rho}$ , the gas of monopole instantons produces an effective potential of the form